 In response to these challenges, feminist movements in India have demonstrated remarkable resilience and adaptability.
 From grassroots organisations like the Self-Employed Women’s Association (SEWA) to digital campaigns like #MeToo, feminist activism has evolved to address the complexities of a neoliberal economy (Menon, 2018).
 SEWA, for instance, has played a crucial role in organising informal women workers and advocating for their labour rights.
 At the same time, #MeToo has brought attention to workplace harassment and patriarchal norms in professional spaces (Bhatt, 2020).
 These movements have not only challenged the adverse effects of neoliberal policies but have also redefined feminist praxis in the Indian context.
 However, feminist movements in India face significant challenges, including fragmentation, co-optation by neoliberal agendas, and resistance from conservative forces (Gangoli, 2023).
 The diversity of Indian feminism, while a strength, has also led to divisions based on ideology, caste, and class, making it challenging to present a unified front.
 Moreover, the increasing reliance on corporate funding and NGO-isation of feminist organisations has raised concerns about the dilution of radical agendas (Sharma, 2021).
 These challenges underscore the need for sustained and intersectional feminist activism to achieve gender justice in a neoliberal era.

 This study employs a multidisciplinary approach, drawing on government reports, academic studies, archival records, and policy reviews to analyse the gendered impacts of neoliberal policies and the responses of feminist movements in India.
 Through case studies of organisations like SEWA and campaigns like #MeToo, the research highlights the resilience and adaptability of feminist activism in addressing the evolving realities of a neoliberal economy.
 The study also provides policy recommendations for fostering gender-sensitive economic frameworks, emphasising the need for intersectional approaches to address the complex and multifaceted nature of gender inequality in India.
 The economic reforms of 1991 have had profound and far-reaching consequences for gender justice in India.
 While neoliberal policies have deepened gender inequalities, feminist movements have emerged as a powerful force for change, advocating for the rights and dignity of women and marginalised genders.
 This study seeks to contribute to the ongoing discourse on gender and neoliberalism by providing a comprehensive analysis of the gendered impacts of economic reforms and the strategies employed by feminist movements to counter these challenges.
 Doing so aims to inform policy and practice, fostering a more equitable and inclusive economic framework for India.

+Redundancy in Theoretical Discussion: The introduction repeats some theoretical discussions that are later covered in the "Neoliberal Economic Reforms in India" section.
+Condense the introduction to avoid repetition, moving detailed theoretical discussions to a dedicated framework section.

+Unclear Research Questions (RQs): While the introduction presents themes, explicit research questions are missing.
+Clearly state the study's main research questions (RQs).

 Neoliberal Economic Reforms in India: A Historical and Theoretical Overview: